KoljaB/RealtimeSTT/README.md

 The test subdirectory contains a set of scripts to help you evaluate and understand the capabilities of the RealtimeTTS library.

+Test scripts depending on RealtimeTTS library may require you to enter your azure service region within the script.
+When using OpenAI-, Azure- or Elevenlabs-related demo scripts the API Keys should be provided in the environment variables OPENAI_API_KEY, AZURE_SPEECH_KEY and ELEVENLABS_API_KEY (see [RealtimeTTS](https://github.com/KoljaB/RealtimeTTS))

 - **simple_test.py**
     - **Description**: A "hello world" styled demonstration of the library's simplest usage.

+- **realtimestt_test.py**
+    - **Description**: Showcasing live-transcription.

 - **wakeword_test.py**
     - **Description**: A demonstration of the wakeword activation.